MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/08-Communication-Email-SMS.md

         ```typescript
         const emailClient = new EmailClient(connectionString);
         ```

-    - Create a new `EmailMessage` object and passes the content and recipient information.
+    - Creates a new `EmailMessage` object and passes the content and recipient information.

         ```typescript
         const msgObject: EmailMessage = {